ziqi23/Grub-Globe-2/README.md

 ### AI assistants

 <a href="https://youtu.be/PFHso7U-87M">▶️ Watch AI assistants walkthrough here!</a>

+Note: in December 2023, the splash page AI assistant was switched from text-davinci-003 to gpt-3.5-turbo-instruct, in order to get ahead of OpenAI's planned model deprecation.

 A user can get inspiration and recipe help from 2 AI assistants.